 Reviewing the reading homework gleams some flaws in Samira’s test-taking and critical reading skills, which they intend to address.
 The first part of the session is the tutor pointing out and rectifying many of the problems Samira has such as not going through every answer.
 The rest of the session is a writing lesson about transition words, sentence flow, and the relationship between sentences.
 This time the homework is an entire writing section from the book as well as a math section.

 With the writing and math homework review underway, the tutor and Samira see a few mistakes here and there like how she sometimes doesn’t read the entire paragraph in a sentence rearranging question or isn’t completely sure on exponent rules.
 The latter half the session is a math lesson that teaches her about systems of equations, their graphs, and how to solve them.
 Homework is simply reading some chapters in the book focused on how the SAT sections are structured.

 The second practice follows an increased amount of advanced material and test-taking strategies.
-These practice exams are meant as a benchmark for how she has progressed as well as solid practice for the real deal.
+These practice exams are meant as a benchmark for how she has progressed with Victory Step Education as well as solid practice for the real deal.
 She gets through most of the questions in the exam, but doesn’t get to check all her answers again.
 Her score improves from 1140 to 1200.